Dhanush17raj/WhatsApp-Bot/README.md

 Using Flask,Twilio and NGROK we can implement the chatbot.
 ## Working
 Twilio will receive queries from the chat and it will sent it to the local flask application through NGROK.
-Using OPEN-AI API the response for the query will be generated and sent back to the user
+Using OPEN-AI's API the response for the query will be generated and sent back to the user